ilygatsika/adapt-basis/readme.txt

     [OK] deactivate the orbital decontraction before Cholesky [OK] perform Cholesky on four-index tensor
     [OK] recover set(idx_selection) from orbital products
-    [*] copy the GAMESS US file to out folder and remove the lines that do not contain selected orbitals (for the moment it is manual) [*] force atom-wise consistency during the PCD procedure, since it will change the pivot order.
+    [OK] copy the GAMESS US file to out folder and remove the lines that do not contain selected orbitals (for the moment it is manual) [*] Create two methods to force atom-wise consistency.
+      The second method does so during the PCD procedure, since it will change the pivot order.
 La proposition de Susi c'est de regarder si le pivot correspond à deux fonctions centrées sur différents atomes.
 Si oui, il faut choisir les deux fonctions comme pivot.
 Prendre le min ou la somme des deux comme pivot à